 Scientific Organisers: Derek Davies, Francis Crick Institute and Rachael Walker, Babraham Institute, Cambridge

-flowcytometryUK 2017 will be a one-day meeting in London highlighting the diverse areas in which cytometry is a vital resource.
+The one day flowcytometryUK 2017 Meeting will take place in London highlighting the diverse areas in which cytometry is a vital resource.
 There will be scientific presentations from a number of speakers interspersed with commercial flash presentations.
 A commercial exhibition will allow delegates to see recent developments in the field and the meeting also afford a great opportunity to network with fellow cytometrists in a relaxed and informal environment.